iaroslav-ai/iaroslav-ai.github.io/_posts/2016-2-1-Train-NN-with-NN-part-1.md

 Lets throw the heavy machinery of deep learning on the training task and see what happens:

 **Conclusion**

-Learning training algorithms is hard to attack directly, thus different approach needs to be taken.
+Learning training algorithms is hard to attack with standard appraoches, thus different strategy needs to be taken.
 It is known that gradient descent works fine in practice; Thus starting from vanilla gradient descent, I will train neural networks with reinforcement learning to tune gradient descent parameters and improve its random initialization.